hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 - **QMK** is a keyboard firmware that controls key mapping, lighting, and other features of a keyboard.
 - **VIA** is a software that allows you to configure your keyboard in a graphical interface without flashing it.

 So I set up my layout in **VIA** for my Q11, and all was great.
 I use Caps Lock as Esc/Ctrl, so when I use a key combination with Ctrl, the handling of timing is really important.
 The press time and the release timeout have to be set up with values that will result in a nice typing experience, so when I roll over Ctrl and C, it will be detected.
-If this is not set up with the right values, Caps Lock has to be held firmly and for a long time to be used as Ctrl, which is _yuck_.
+If this is not set up with the right values, Caps Lock has to be held firmly and for a long time to be used as Ctrl, _yuck_!

 Now that experience in the Q11 (or even with software mapping with keyd) was great already.

 ## Complication!

 But then, I got my Q8.
 It is a beautiful beast, almost two kilograms of aluminum, so if you drop it on your foot, it will certainly break it and you may need assistance for walking for the rest of your life.
-It has an **Alice** (_actually_ it's more like an **Arisu**) layout, but the most important thing to me is that it has multiple buttons for the thumbs, so I can map Enter, Alt, and Backspace to this area.
+It has an **Alice** (_ackshually_ it's more like an **Arisu**) layout, but the most important thing to me is that it has multiple buttons for the thumbs, so I can map Enter, Alt, and Backspace to this area.

 ![Q8](q8.png)

 I set up the layout in VIA, and it felt wrong.
-I knew that the Tap Hold functionality has an associated timeout value, referenced by the name **TAPPING_TERM** in QMK, and suspected that the Q8 firmware has a different value for it than the Q11.
+I knew that the Tap Hold functionality has an associated timeout value, referenced by the name `TAPPING_TERM` in QMK, and suspected that the Q8 firmware has a different value for it than the Q11.
 I was wrong, but I was on the right path.

 So I checked out the firmware version in **Keychron Launcher** (another program, it's Keychron's take on VIA) and it was older than what can be downloaded.
 Woo-ho, let's flash a keyboard.